 What Real Users Say

 According to UploadVR, Magic Keys is one of the most exciting Mixed Reality educational apps on the Quest platform.
-80.lv covered the early prototypes and growth of the project.
-American Blues Scene praises how Magic Keys lowers the barrier to entry for piano students of all ages.
+80.lv covered the early prototypes and growth of the project, and American Blues Scene praises how Magic Keys lowers the barrier to entry for piano students of all ages.

 Top Magic Keys Alternatives